AT-UI/at-ui/docs/markdown/en/loadingbar.md

     setWidth () {
       if (this.isSetWidth) {
         this.isSetWidth = false
-        this.btnText = '设置线宽为 4px'
+        this.btnText = 'Set line width to 4px'
         this.$Loading.config({
           width: 2
         })
       } else {
         this.isSetWidth = true
-        this.btnText = '取消设置线宽'
+        this.btnText = 'Cancel the line width to 4px'
         this.$Loading.config({
           width: 4
         })